kreauniv/comp308/source/piclang.rst

 One part of the answer is that we're trying to understand programming languages through the construction of such interpreters.

-The second part is that the process that we went through here.
+The second part is the process that we went through here.
 We modelled a domain using plain functions to understand what we're building first.
 We then turned the kinds of expressions we wish to construct into an "abstract syntax tree" and built an "interpreter" to build what we want.
 Even if we do not build a full fledged programming language and stop here, we've done a powerful and highly under-used program transformation or "refactoring" technique called "defunctionalization".
 It is called so because we took what's initially a set of functions and turned calculations using those functions into a pure data